DefectDojo/django-DefectDojo/SECURITY.md

 * Denial of service
 * Spamming
 * Social engineering (including phishing) of DefectDojo staff or contractors
-* Any physical attempts against DefectDojo property or cloud hosteed environments
+* Any physical attempts against DefectDojo property or cloud hosted environments

 # Safe Harbor
 Any activities conducted in a manner consistent with this policy will be considered authorized conduct and we will not initiate legal action against you.
 If legal action is initiated by a third party against you in connection with activities conducted under this policy, we will take steps to make it known that your actions were conducted in compliance with this policy.